vnktadithya/Platform-Agnostic-Voice-Based-Music-Assistant/backend/README.md

     *   The system returns the response immediately, often including the TTS audio (or audio path) and the execution status in a single JSON payload.

 ### 2. Intelligent Caching Layer
-To bypass the latency of external Music APIs, we use a 3-tier search strategy:
+To bypass the latency of external Music APIs, We use a 3-tier search strategy:
 *   **Tier 1 (Redis)**: Hot cache for identical queries made recently.
 *   **Tier 2 (PostgreSQL `search_cache`)**: Persistent cache of "normalized" queries.
-    *   *Example*: "Play Nuvvu-Nenantu" and "play nuvvu nenantu song" both resolve to the same cached track URI.
+    *   *Example*: "Play ShaPE _oF-You" and "play shape of you song" both resolve to **shape of you**-the same cached track URI.
 *   **Tier 3 (Platform API)**: The fallback.
 Results are immediately cached to Tier 1 & 2.

 ---